-Andrew Giles was elected to the Australian Parliament as Member for Scullin on 7 September 2013.
-He holds the seat for the Australian Labor Party (ALP).
+Andrew Giles was first elected to the Australian Parliament as Member for Scullin on 7 September 2013, representing the Australian Labor Party (ALP).
 He is currently serving his third term in Parliament representing the Scullin community.

 He previously served as Shadow Assistant Minister for Schools from July 2016 to May 2019, and as Shadow Minister for Cities and Urban Infrastructure, Shadow Minister for Multicultural Affairs, and Shadow Minister Assisting for Immigration and Citizenship from May 2019 to May 2022.